GettEngineering/Prism/README.md

 When running `prism` in a CI environemnt, we recommend adding `ZEPLIN_TOKEN` as an Environment Secret.

-When using `prism` locally or bootstraping your project for the first time, you can simply run `export ZEPLIN_TOKEN='zeplin_personal_token'` before running `prism` locally.
+When using `prism` locally or bootstrapping your project for the first time, you can simply run `export ZEPLIN_TOKEN='zeplin_personal_token'` before running `prism` locally.

 ### 👢 Bootstrap Prism for your Project